Skip to content

 • How do we improve diet and achieve healthy weight in older adults, reducing malnutrition and dehydration?

-Previous reviews have focused on physical activity promotion in children and younger adults as well as much older adults and those with specific underlying health conditions.
-To the best of our knowledge, there has been little focus on systematically examining evidence identifying effective behaviour change interventions and techniques to improve physical activity promotion and maintenance in community dwelling adults in the 50 to 70 year old age group.
-With a steadily ageing population, our focus on this specific age group is a key priority.
-Our intention is to put into practice behaviour changes that will improve the health and wellbeing of individuals at an earlier time point in their lives, as well as helping to reduce the burden on health and social care services that are needed as people age.
+Previous reviews had focused on physical activity promotion in children and younger adults as well as much older adults and those with specific underlying health conditions.
+To the best of our knowledge, there had been little focus on systematically examining evidence identifying effective behaviour change interventions and techniques to improve physical activity promotion and maintenance in community dwelling adults in the 50 to 70 year old age group.
+With a steadily ageing population, our focus on this specific age group was a key priority.
+Our intention was to put into practice behaviour changes that would improve the health and wellbeing of individuals at an earlier time point in their lives, as well as helping to reduce the burden on health and social care services that are needed as people age.

 PROSPERO Link: https://www.crd.york.ac.uk/prospero/display_record.php?RecordID=169957